 Beyond that bonus, this card is easily one of the best all-around travel cards on the market thanks largely to an unbeatable 4x return on an unlimited amount of spending at restaurants and 4x points on up to $25,000 a year spent at U.S. supermarkets – and 1x points after that.
 The card charges an annual fee of $250 (see rates and fees).

-The Citi Premier® Card is another great way to earn points that can be transferred to Virgin points.
+The *citi premier* is another great way to earn points that can be transferred to Virgin points.
 You’ll earn 3x points at restaurants, supermarkets, gas stations, and for travel booked with the card.
-Plus, there is a 60,000-point bonus after spending $4,000 within the first three months.
+Plus, there is a bonus of 60,000 ThankYou® Points after spending $4,000 within the first three months.

-With several sweet spots and easy-to-earn points, the Virgin Atlantic Flying Club can be one of the most valuable mileage programs out there – especially when using Virgin points to fly Delta.
+With several sweet spots and easy-to-earn points, the Virgin Atlantic Flying Club can be one of the most valuable mileage programs out there.

 The website may have its quirks but once you get the hang of it and know where the value lies, you'll unlock some incredible savings when booking flights with Virgin points … whether you're looking to fly Delta, Air France, KLM, All Nippon Airways, or other airlines, all across the globe.